 How to watch the 2026 Winter Olympics: Every streaming option (including free ones)

-The 2026 Winter Olympics in Milan kick off in just under two weeks, and for those who have cut the cord, there are plenty of ways to catch all the action without a traditional cable or satellite TV subscription.
+The 2026 Winter Olympics in Milan kick off today, Friday, Feb.
+6, and for those who have cut the cord, there are plenty of ways to catch all the action without a traditional cable or satellite TV subscription.

 Also: The best live TV streaming services